ajcrites/ts-config-mobiquity/README.md

 ## Setup
-Once you're ready to start your project and you've installed the configuration corresponding to your platform, create `tsconfig.json`, `tslint.json`, and `tsconfig.test.json` files.
+Once you're ready to start your project and you've installed the configuration corresponding to your platform, create `tsconfig.json`, `tslint.json`, and potentially `tsconfig.build.json` files.
 This section will explain how to set these files up and the [Usage section](#usage) will go into more detail about what you can do to customize for your project's needs.

 1. Keep all of the source code / TypeScript files under the `src/` directory at the root of your project.